Haunted places in Singapore are perfect for you if you're into stranger things. Enter these spooky spots for ghostbusting adventures...

 6. Pasir Ris Red House

-If you’ve been to parties held at chalets located within the nooks of Loyang, you’ll always have that one friend that suggests dropping by the Pasir Ris Red House for a little midnight adventure.
+If you’ve been to parties held at chalets in Singapore located within the nooks of Loyang, you’ll always have that one friend that suggests dropping by the Pasir Ris Red House for a little midnight adventure.
 The Red House was owned by Sir Percy McNeice, a British civil servant and Singapore’s first president of the City Council, and his wife Loke Yuen Peng.
 It was later sold to Tang Chook Keng, the boss of Tangs department store.
-However, by the 1990s, it was left vacated and abandoned.
+However, by the 1990s, it was vacated and abandoned.

 Popular spooky stories involving the house include a weeping doll sitting on a rocking chair, white shadows that appear within the area, and the stone lion statues that flank the gates turning to watch visitors as they approach.
 There’s even a rumour that a mass murder happened on the property.
 Although it’s since been refurbished into a preschool, you can easily find online images of what the house used to look like.
 Honestly, those are spooky enough to scare us.